But First . . . a Brief History Lesson

 Debits and Credits

-Which leaves the more contemporary question, “if you’re closing on your house sometime this Fall, do you pay the second half property taxes?”
+Which leaves the more contemporary question, “if you’re selling your house in early (or late) May, do you pay the first half property taxes?”

 The short answer (or at least mine) is, it depends on whether the Buyer’s lender is escrowing (collecting in advance) for it.

-Generally, though, the safe guidance is to tell Sellers closing before October 15 not to pay their second half property taxes, those closing after . . . to go ahead and timely pay it.
+Generally, though, the safe guidance is to tell Sellers closing before May 15 to pay their first half property taxes, those closing after . . .not to.

 Settling Up at Closing

-So, if the Seller pays the second half taxes, they’ll get a credit for the portion corresponding to the new owner’s time in the home.
+If the Seller paid the first half taxes, they’ll get a credit for the May — June 30 portion corresponding to the new owner’s time in the home.